lacrypta/nomad-old/nips/validators.md

   return false;             // fail if we're not
 }                           //

-const request = new XMLHttpRequest();           // build a new XMLHttpRequest request.open("GET", canonicalUrl, false);       // set up a synchronous GET request to the above URL request.send();                                 // execute it return request.responseText === event.content;  // compare it against the event's content
+const request = new XMLHttpRequest();                       // build a new XMLHttpRequest request.open("GET", canonicalUrl, false);                   // set up a synchronous GET request to the above URL request.send();                                             // execute it return request.responseText === JSON.parse(event.content);  // compare it against the event's content
 ```

 In order to use this validator you can attach the following validator tag: